Frequently Asked Questions (FAQ's)

 Now that I have received my Award Notice, what should I do with it?

 First, log into your Camus Connection account and review your award, any aid in "offered" status must be accepted or declined.
-Instructions on how to accept, decline or change your aid can be found by clicking here.
+Instructions on how to accept, decline or change your aid.

 Note: Your Financial Aid will NOT be processed until you have accepted your Award Notice (except for grants, scholarships and waivers).